laaners/yugioh_comprehensive_rulebook/policy/policy.md

 - If you arrive at an event intoxicated or under the influence of any narcotics or controlled substances or become so during the course of the event, you will be Disqualified and removed from the venue and may be subject to additional penalties.
 - If you arrive at an event under the influence of any substances prohibited in the FAQ, or become so during the course of the event, you will be Disqualified and removed from the venue and may be subject to additional penalties.
 - Prescription medicine may only be brought to/used at the event by the person for whom it is prescribed.
-- Persons may not bring any items into the tournament venue that are prohibited by law in their area (local, state, or federal).
+- People may not bring any items into the tournament venue that are prohibited by law in their area (local, state, or federal).
 In addition, unlawful items/transactions, weapons of any kind, and substance drugs (whether or not they are legal on a local, state, National and/or federal level), and anything prohibited in the event FAQ are not allowed at Sanctioned/Official events.
 People who bring any such items to a tournament venue will incur penalties, including Disqualification and removal from the event, and risk suspension from KDE Organized Play.
 - The use of electronic and/or vapor cigarettes is not permitted on the tournament floor at any Sanctioned/Official events, or in areas designated for tournament attendees.
 - The following electronic devices may be used during a Match, for the following uses only:
     - Calculators may be used to assist with Life Point calculation, and not as the sole means of tracking Life Points.